react-navigation/react-navigation.github.io/versioned_docs/version-7.x/params.md

 });
 ```

-This looks convenient and lets you access the user objects with `route.params.user` without any extra work.

-However, this is an anti-pattern.
-There are many reasons why this is a bad idea:

-- The same data is duplicated in multiple places.
-This can lead to bugs such as the profile screen showing outdated data even if the user object has changed after navigation.
+This is an anti-pattern because:

+- Data is duplicated, leading to stale data bugs
-- Each screen that navigates to the `Profile` screen now needs to know how to fetch the user object - which increases the complexity of the code.
+- Each screen navigating here needs to know how to fetch the user
-- URLs to the screen (browser URL on the web, or deep links on native) will contain the user object.
-This is problematic:
-  1. Since the user object is in the URL, it's possible to pass a random user object representing a user that doesn't exist or has incorrect data in the profile.
-  2. If the user object isn't passed or improperly formatted, this could result in crashes as the screen won't know how to handle it.
-  3. The URL can become very long and unreadable.
+- URLs/deep links would contain the full object, causing issues

-A better way is to pass only the ID of the user in params:
+Instead, pass only the ID:

 ```js
 navigation.navigate('Profile', { userId: 'jane' });
 ```

-Now, you can use the passed `userId` to grab the user from your global cache or fetch it from the API.
-Using a library such as [React Query](https://tanstack.com/query/) can simplify this process since it makes it easy to fetch and cache your data.
-This approach helps to avoid the problems mentioned above.
+Then fetch the user data using the ID from a global cache or API.
+Libraries like [React Query](https://tanstack.com/query/) can help with fetching and caching.

-Some examples of what should be in params are:
+Good examples of params:

-- IDs such as user id, item id etc., e.g. `navigation.navigate('Profile', { userId: 'Jane' })`
+- IDs: `navigation.navigate('Profile', { userId: 'jane' })`
-- State for sorting, filtering data etc. when you have a list of items, e.g. `navigation.navigate('Feeds', { sortBy: 'latest' })`
+- Sorting/filtering: `navigation.navigate('Feeds', { sortBy: 'latest' })`
-- Timestamps, page numbers or cursors for pagination, e.g. `navigation.navigate('Chat', { beforeTime: 1603897152675 })`
+- Pagination: `navigation.navigate('Chat', { beforeTime: 1603897152675 })`
-- Data to fill inputs on a screen to compose something, e.g. `navigation.navigate('ComposeTweet', { title: 'Hello world!' })`
+- Input data: `navigation.navigate('ComposeTweet', { title: 'Hello world!' })`

 ## Summary

-- [`navigate`](navigation-actions.md#navigate) and [`push`](stack-actions.md#push) accept an optional second argument to let you pass parameters to the route you are navigating to.
-For example: `navigation.navigate('RouteName', { paramName: 'value' })`.
+- Params can be passed to screens as the second argument to navigation methods like [`navigate`](navigation-actions.md#navigate) and [`push`](stack-actions.md#push)
-- You can read the params through [`route.params`](route-object.md) inside a screen
+- Params can be read from the `params` property of the [`route`](route-object.md) object
-- You can update the screen's params with [`navigation.setParams`](navigation-object.md#setparams) or [`navigation.replaceParams`](navigation-object.md#replaceparams)
+- Params can be updated with [`navigation.setParams`](navigation-object.md#setparams) or [`navigation.replaceParams`](navigation-object.md#replaceparams)
-- Initial params can be passed via the [`initialParams`](screen.md#initial-params) prop on `Screen` or in the navigator config
+- Initial params can be passed via the [`initialParams`](screen.md#initial-params) prop
-- State such as sort order, filters etc. should be kept in params so that the state is reflected in the URL and can be shared/bookmarked.
-- Params should contain the least amount of data required to identify a screen; for most cases, this means passing the ID of an object instead of passing a full object.
+- Params should contain the minimal data needed to identify a screen (e.g. IDs instead of full objects)
-- Don't keep application specific data or cached data in params; instead, use a global store or cache.
-- Some [param names are reserved](#reserved-param-names) by React Navigation and should be avoided
+- Some [param names are reserved](#reserved-param-names) by React Navigation